EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 In this article, we'll take an existing ASP.NET Core Web API and add authentication capabilities to it.
 Specifically, we'll support two authentication schemes commonly used for Web APIs: JWT and API Keys.
 Also, we will use our own database for storage of user accounts and credentials.

 The project that we will work with is a simple ASP.NET Web API backed by a [Postgres](https://www.postgresql.org/) database.
-It has a few endpoints for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)ing automotive related data and for calculating values of vechicles based on various aspects of them.
+It has a few endpoints for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)ing automotive related data and for calculating values of vehicles based on various aspects of them.
 You can read all about the process of building it [here](https://www.endpointdev.com/blog/2021/07/dotnet-5-web-api/).
 I also added a few database integration tests for it [here](https://www.endpointdev.com/blog/2022/01/database-integration-testing-with-dotnet/).

 You can find it [on GitHub](https://github.com/megakevin/end-point-blog-dotnet-5-web-api).
 If you'd like to follow along, clone the repository and checkout this commit: [cd290c765fcd2c6693008d3dc76fa931098dcaa0](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/tree/cd290c765fcd2c6693008d3dc76fa931098dcaa0).
 It represents the project as it was before applying all the changes from this article.